grayhemp/pgcookbook/database_server_configuration.md

 On FreeBSD you will also need to update `/boot/loader.conf` with `SEMMNS` and `SEMMNI` settings, see PostgreSQL documentation for more information about them.
+It requires reboot to be applied.

     kern.ipc.semmns=32000
     kern.ipc.semmni=128

-It requires you to reboot.
+Also remember about setting enough memory locking limits.
+It must not be less than shared memory amount plus required memory for connections.
+Let us set it to 64GB in `/etc/security/limits.conf`.

+    postgres        soft    memlock          68719476736
+    postgres        hard    memlock          68719476736

 Turn off swapping if you need it.
-Note that it is not recommended to do for low RAM servers mostly, if they are not dedicated for PostgreSQL as swapping may free some memory by moving some initialization data to swap or it might provide hints about a lack of memory.
+Note that it is not recommended to do for low RAM servers mostly, if they are not dedicated for PostgreSQL, because swapping might free some memory by moving some initialization data to swap, or it might provide hints about a lack of memory before server is out of memory.

     vm.swappiness = 0